felipefariasdasilva/felipefariasdasilva/README.md

 My name is Felipe Farias from Brazil.
 I've been work as full stack engineer since 2018.

-I always loved technology and to start my carrer in this world I resolved study Computer Engineer, which I'm graduated at UNIFEI.
+I always loved technology and to start my carreer I resolved study Computer Engineer, which I'm graduated at UNIFEI.

 Since my graduate I don't stop study and my actual development stack is: Java and SpringBoot, Docker, Jenkins and GCP.